Wandalen/willbe/doc/version2.eng/concept/ResourceBuild.md

 Sequence and conditions of the procedure's execution to build a module.
 By implementation of the command `will .build`, the developer has to select a particular build which is wanted unambiguously calling command by name or by conditions of the build.

-The most important the field of the build  is `steps` - a build script.
-Build script is a sequence of steps that must be performed to consider the build being constructed.
+The most important field of the build  is `steps`. `steps` it is a build script.
+The build script is a sequence of steps that must be performed construct the build.

 ### Build by default

 The module may have a default build.
-In order to make such a build it is needed to specify for it [cryterion `default : 1`](Criterions.md#Використання).
+In order to make it, the [cryterion `default : 1`](Criterions.md#Використання) needs to be specified.

 ### Example